samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 So far we've covered provisioning of infrastructure, possibly the most useful way to leverage a service registry.
-But once you use it to create infrastructure, the registry becomes a trusted map of everything that exists, which can be an awesome help when creating user friendly developer tools.
+But once you use it to create infrastructure, the registry becomes a trusted map of everything that exists, which can be a great help when creating user friendly developer tools.

 ## Discovery